jpoley/lcd/README.md

 3. docker running locally.  https://www.docker.com
 4. jq library.  https://stedolan.github.io/jq/
 5. a recent version of the language runtime you intend to run.
+6. a real shell (Linux, Mac or WSL)

+Run setup-ecr.sh
+and this will create a new ecr repo in your account it will then do a docker login from AWS piped credentials into this repo